 The capital investment plan for transit vehicles is to expand CET's current fleet - including routine vehicle replacements - as summarized in Table 25; the cost estimates in Table 25 are base values and do not account for inflation.
-This plan is to replace vehicles that have met their useful life by right-sizing the vehicle to the particular service needs.
+This plan is to replace existing vehicles with their current size as well as to right size vehicles as CET carries out the Transit Service Plan.
 Details on the financial requirements are detailed in Chapter 9.
 When replacing existing and purchasing new vehicles, CET should consider the following amenities:

-- Low-floor vehicles for routes with high levels of wheelchair boardings and improved wheelchair equipment - Smaller vehicles where applicable - Alternative fuel propulsion (energy efficient buses) - Enhanced communication equipment (e.g. bus radios) - Wifi equipped - Real-time arrival displays on buses
+- Low-floor vehicles for routes with high levels of wheelchair boardings and improved wheelchair equipment - Alternative fuel propulsion (energy efficient buses) - Enhanced communication equipment (e.g. bus radios) - Wifi equipped - Real-time arrival displays on buses